felekfasolka/Studi_ECF_Mediatheque_felixBohme/README.md

 - No tests yet
 - No User profiles
 - User entry completion has to be carried out be an Employee on-site
 - Reservations older than 3 days are not automatically deleted yet.
-Please find the CLI tool command to count the old Reservations ```symfony console app:reservation:cleanup```
+Please find the CLI tool command to count the old Reservations ```php bin/console app:reservation:cleanup```